Destination details of this 11 Days Ha Giang Motorbike Tours could be found at the end of this page

 A big town in Northeast Vietnam, the capital city of a province with the same name, ~180km from Lang Son or ~400km from Hanoi.
 The city is also known for the Battle of Cao Bang, the first major decisive victory of the Viet Minh against the French Army along Highway 4.
 We use this town as a base because there is no better accommodation in the surrounding areas.

 A major trading post in Northeast Vietnam, possibly the largest border gates between Vietnam and China, ~150km from Hanoi in the far North.
-Lang Son and its ancient citadel have been in the path of many invasions, and were the site of three French defeats during the colonial era.
-The city was the centre of fighting during the Sino-Vietnamese War of 1979, and sustained extensive damage.
-However, with a surprising fast recovery, there is almost no trace of the war but a prosperous trading town.
+Lang Son and its ancient citadel have been in the path of many invasions and were the site of three French defeats during the colonial era.
+The city was the centre of fighting during the Sino-Vietnamese War of 1979 and sustained extensive damage.
+However, with a surprisingly fast recovery, there is almost no trace of the war but a prosperous trading town.
 A chance to buy cheap Chinese electronic items, fakes that cost from 1/10 of the original products.

 A commune of mainly Nung people in Quang Uyen district, Cao Bang province, ~400km North of Hanoi via Lang Son or ~500km via Cao Bang.
 The village is one of the first to offer homestay experience to foreigns who travel there on two wheels.
 The host house is basic but cosy.
-The nearby Ban Gioc waterfalls is a scenic site, however with the booming trade at Po Peo border gate the road to this place is usually in bad conditions, either dusty or muddy.
+The nearby Ban Gioc waterfalls is a scenic site, however, with the booming trade at Po Peo border gate, the road to this place is usually in bad conditions, either dusty or muddy.

 A commune of mainly Dao people in Yen Binh district, Yen Bai province, 180km North of Hanoi.
 The village is on the lower end of Thac Ba lake.
 The homestay we use is not far from the lake where we could have a boat ride and swim in the clear water.
 In late 1990’s Ngoi Tu village started to welcome the first foreigners and now it’s a popular place for home stays.
-However, Ngoi Tu faces a garbage disposal problem and this is evident in the diminishing quality of water courses and a gradual influx of tourists puts strain on the local environment.
+However, Ngoi Tu faces a garbage disposal problem and this is evident in the diminishing quality of water courses and a gradual influx of tourists puts a strain on the local environment.